 Niyog-niyogan (Quisqualis indica)

 This tropical vine is found throughout Asia and Pacific countries, and goes by the nickname Chinese honeysuckle.
 Niyog-niyogan is so beautiful that it's often grown as an ornamental plant and may be found in arboretums, greenhouses and private homes through Asia.
 The dried seeds are eaten two hours after eating a meal to rid the body of intestinal worms.
-Clinical tests performed by the University of the Philippines College of Medicine show niyog-niyogan to be an effective worm treatment.
+According to Medical Health Guide, niyog-niyogan has shown to be an effective worm treatment.

 Ulasaming Bato (Peperomia pellucida)

 Ulasaming bato's leaves are often brewed as a tea to treat arthritis and gout.
 The International Journal of Pharmacology states that peperomia pellucida contains anti-inflammatory and antioxidant benefits.